 Sold exclusively through Bunnings, Japanese manufacturer Ryobi has been in the power tool market for close to 80 years, offering a wide range of products for any projects you might have in and around the house.
 When it comes to whipper snippers, Ryobi’s range consists of both electric and petrol-fuelled models, with the range split into brush cutters and line trimmers, allowing you to narrow down your search depending on how much lawn you have to tackle.

-Ryobi’s electric range is further split mostly into 18V and 36V models, with the introductory 18V One+ ($149 RRP*) featuring an adjustable shaft seemingly for easy use and control, a fold out edge guide to give you that manicured look, as well as an auto spool feed to take the guesswork out of sorting out the trimming line.
+Ryobi’s electric range is further split mostly into 18V and 36V models, with the introductory 18V model featuring an adjustable shaft for easy use and control, a fold out edge guide to give you that manicured look, as well as an auto spool feed to take the guesswork out of sorting out the trimming line.
 The One+ is also available as a kit, coming with a fast charger and 2.0Ah battery to keep you going during those big jobs.
 If you’re after something with a bit more grunt to it, the 36V Ryobi models may be more your speed, offering a similar output to a 25CC petrol engine.
 Selected 36V models also come equipped with ‘Expand-It’ capabilities, allowing you to turn your whipper snipper into six other power tools, including a hedge trimmer and blower, ideal for those looking to tackle all areas of the backyard.

 If you’re after a petrol line trimmer, Ryobi offers both curved and straight-shaft options, with most models including an easy startup feature to help you get your motor running, while also including a safety clutch for additional user-safety.
+The 52cc brush cutter model features a fixed bike handle for easy use, multiple heads to tackle multiple jobs and terrains in addition to the Reel Easy function for easy line loading to help you keep going on the job.

 There are a few other brands available on the market which didn’t qualify for our ratings.
 These include the following: